Slots are played for prizes. The bonus rounds slots are played for big prizes!

 Read the rules!

-Bonus rounds are deliberately made to be simple to play.
+Bonus rounds slots are deliberately made to be simple to play.
 They deliberately fit into a number of recognised patterns so that regular slots players can quickly get their heads around them.

 But the next one you play might be different.
 It might have a skill element or ask you to make a choice you wouldn’t normally expect to have to make.